PhilipTrauner/cmus-osx/README.md

 ## under the hood
-a quick introduction about what these scripts do:
+this is a quick introduction about what these scripts do. you normally do not need to read following part if you are not intersted about the mechanics of `cmus-osx`.

 ### installation detail
 on installation, the `setup.py`:

-- copies three python scripts from [`./bin/`](./bin/) directory to `/usr/local/bin/` (as default installation path). this path is defined is [`setup.py`](./setup.py), edit to your favorite value.
+- copies three python scripts from [`./bin/`](./bin/) directory to `/usr/local/bin/` (or your assigned installation path).

-- tries to configure `cmus` to use notification center script by modifying: `~/.config/cmus/autosave`.
+- tries to configure `cmus` to call the [status notification](#status-notification) via modifying:
+`~/.config/cmus/autosave`

 ### configs
-the setup process tries to make a `json` configuration file as `~/.config/cmus/cmus-osx.json`. this file contains the installation folder and notification app:
+the setup also makes a `json` configuration file as `~/.config/cmus/cmus-osx.json`. this file contains the installation folder and notification app:
 ```json
 {